Mehhehhe/smart-iot-app/drafts/Data_Structure.md

-## Draft 2 Fixed
+## Draft 3

-This is the second draft of data in both sending and storing.
+This is the third draft of data in both sending and storing.
+This draft is already tested.

 ### Data Payload